Bim Skala Bim

-Bim Skala Bim formed in Boston as a ska band that was influenced by the bands in England’s two-tone movement as well as artists such as the Clash, UB40 and Bob Marley.
-Their "Boston Blue Beat" sound, a mix of upbeat two-tone ska, rock ‘n’ roll and calypso with a substantial reggae undertone, made them, along with The Toasters, the premier bands kickstarting the third wave of ska in the 1980s.
-Other bands quickly followed their example resulting in a lively scene in Boston and much of the United States.
+Bim Skala Bim is a ska band formed in Boston that was influenced by the bands in England's two-tone movement, as well as artists such as the Clash, UB40 and Bob Marley.
+Their "Boston Blue Beat" sound, a mix of upbeat two-tone ska, rock 'n' roll, and calypso, made them, along with The Toasters, some of the first bands in the third wave of ska in the 1980s.

+History

+In 1986, the band's self-titled debut album was featured on the cover of CMJ.

-In 1997, Bim Skala Bim, the Dropkick Murphys, and the Mighty Mighty Bosstones embarked on a 50-date nationwide "Boston on the Road" tour.
+In 1997, Bim Skala Bim, the Dropkick Murphys, and the Mighty Bosstones embarked on a 50-date nationwide "Boston on the Road" tour.

-Since their formation in 1983, Bim Skala Bim has released twelve LPs and has been the winner of ten Boston Music Awards and eight Boston Phoenix Reader’s Poll awards, as well as Boston magazine’s "Best of Boston" twice.
-In March 2013, Boston Business Journal rated Bim Skala Bim’s "Bones" album #19 in their "Boston Top 40 Albums of All Time" list.
+Since their formation in 1983, Bim Skala Bim has released twelve LPs, won ten Boston Music Awards, eight Boston Phoenix Reader's Poll awards, and Boston magazine's "Best of Boston" twice.

+In March 2013, Boston Business Journal rated Bim Skala Bim's album Bones #19 in their "Boston Top 40 Albums of All Time" list.

-Bim Skala Bim went on hiatus in 2002 but reformed to record a new album titled Chet’s Last Call, released late 2013.
+Bim Skala Bim went on hiatus in 2002, but they reformed to record a new album titled Chet's Last Call, released in late 2013.

-The song "Paraguayan Sun" is used as the outro music for the tabletop gaming podcast, "Cast Dice".
+The song "Paraguayan Sun" is the outro music for the tabletop gaming podcast Cast Dice.